-The Monetary Policy Report is published four times a year, in March, June, September and December.
-The Report is published at dates different from the monetary policy meetings, although sometimes Report is published right before or right after a monetary policy meeting.
+The monetary policy report is published four times a year, in March, June, September and December.
+The report is published at dates different from the monetary policy meetings, although sometimes report is published right before or right after a monetary policy meeting.

-The Report gives the Board's view of recent and expected economic developments.
-It is a comprehensive Report that contains two-year ahead forecasts for inflation and GDP.
+The report gives the Board's view of recent and expected economic developments.27 It is a comprehensive report that contains two-year ahead forecasts for inflation and GDP.
 The policy assumption underlying the forecasts, the policy rate path, is not published.
-This path is, however typically described in the Report as close to the market expectations.
+This path is, however typically described in the report as close to the market expectations.

-During the preparation of the Report, the Board interacts with the Research Division at three main meetings.
-In the first meeting, roughly three weeks prior to the publication of the Report, new short-term judgments and forecasts (nowcasts), international forecasts and medium-term forecasts for inflation, GDP and headline inflation are presented by the staff and discussed by the Board.
+During the preparation of the report, the Board interacts with the research division at three main meetings.
+In the first meeting, roughly 3 weeks prior to the publication of the report, new short term judgments and forecasts (nowcasts), international forecasts and medium term forecasts for inflation, GDP and headline inflation are presented by the staff and discussed by the Board.
 Issues for box articles are also discussed at this meeting.
 This meeting often takes place right before a monetary policy meeting.
 The Board can suggest changes to the forecasts, but my impression was that that does not happen at this meeting.
-After this meeting the staff prepare a first draft of the Monetary Policy Report which is sent to the Board before the second meeting on the Monetary Policy Report.
+After this meeting the staff prepare a first draft of the monetary policy report which is sent to the Board before the second meeting on the monetary policy report.

-The second meeting on the Monetary Policy Report takes place two weeks prior to the publication of the Report, typically right after a monetary policy meeting.
-At this Monetary Policy Report meeting the staff presents updated forecasts and more details on the forecast with details on the components of GDP, the labor market, disposable income, etc. More specific issues are also discussed at this meeting.
+The second meeting on the monetary policy report takes place two weeks prior to the publication of the report, typically right after a monetary policy meeting.
+At this monetary policy report meeting the staff presents updated forecasts and more details on the forecast with details on the components of GDP, the labor market, disposable income, etc. More specific issues are also discussed at this meeting.
 I got the impression that the Board mostly "listen" also here, and do not ask for changes to the forecasts.
 There is no discussion of monetary policy at this meeting.

-The third meeting, the "drafting meeting", takes place roughly a week before the publication of the Report.
-At this meeting the Board goes through the first chapter of the report, the "summary", sentence by sentence and carve out a common text.
+The third meeting, the "drafting meeting", takes place roughly a week before the publication of the report.
+At this meeting the Board goes trough the first chapter of the report, the "summary", sentence by sentence and carve out a common text.

 At a fourth meeting, which takes place one day after the drafting meeting the text is formally approved.
-The Report is published 4-5 days after this meeting.
+The report is published 4-5 days after this meeting.

-In summary, my impression was that there is little active involvement of the Board when it comes to the forecasts in the Monetary Policy Report and to the text in most of the Report.
-Board Members, at least some, seem to think of the Report as mostly a staff product.
-Their focus was on the text and messages in the summary.
+In summary, my impression was that there is little active involvement of the Board when it comes to the forecasts in the monetary policy report and to the text in most of the report.
+Board members, at

-&lt;sup>26/The main objectives of the Monetary Policy Report are, according to the Bank website: (i) to inform and explain to the Senate, the Government and the general public the Board's view of recent and expected inflation trends and their consequences for the conduction of monetary policy; (ii) to publicly explain the medium-term framework used by the Board of the Central Bank to formulate monetary policy; and (iii) to provide information that is useful in the formulation of economic agents' expectations regarding future inflation and output trends.
+27 The main objectives of the Monetary Policy Report are, according to the Bank web-site: (i) to inform and explain to the Senate, the Government and the general public the Board's view of recent and expected inflation trends and their consequences for the conduction of monetary policy; (ii) to publicly explain the medium-term framework used by the Board of the Central Bank to formulate monetary policy; and (iii) to provide information that is useful in the formulation of economic agents' expectations regarding future inflation and output trends.